subdense/dashboard/Processes/FLAIR-HUB2BF.md

 * The process is described here.
 [ComputeBuildingSegmentation.md](https://github.com/subdense/dashboard/blob/master/Processes/ComputeBuildingSegmentation.md)
 ## Step 4 : Generalization
 * This step is a post-processing which is applied to remove noise and generalize building by using Douglas-Peucker.
 * The process is described here.
-[GeneralizationBuildingFootprins.md ](https://github.com/subdense/dashboard/blob/master/Processes/GeneralizationBuildingFootprins.md)
+[GeneralizationBuildingFootprins.md](https://github.com/subdense/dashboard/blob/master/Processes/GeneralizationBuildingFootprins.md)
 ## Step 5 : Apply the data schema and naming conventions, then generate a GeoPackage
+* This step is a post-processing which is applied to define the data schema (id, area, etc.)
+* The input dataset is those obtained in step 4 [GeneralizationBuildingFootprins.md](https://github.com/subdense/dashboard/blob/master/Processes/GeneralizationBuildingFootprins.md).
+* This schema data and the type of the file can be modified with respect to the user needs.